liupeirong/MLOpsManufacturing/README.md

 This repo contains sample code and definition of Azure DevOps pipelines for CI/CD.
 These pipelines run in [this Azure DevOps project](https://dev.azure.com/cse-manufacturing/MLOpsManufacturing/_build?view=folders).
 ML pipelines run in the Azure environment deployed using the Azure DevOps pipelines.

-See the detail inforamtion at [Repository Structure](./docs/process/RepositoryStructure.md)
+See the details on [Repository Structure](./docs/process/RepositoryStructure.md)

 ## Getting Started